mahbuba01/Everything-about-Job-Interviews/README.md

 1. Cracking the Coding Interview
 2. Elements of Programming Interviews (Not necessary for beginners)

+# System Design Interview Preparation

+System design questions are common in interviews (especially at big tech companies like Google, Amazon, Facebook).

+The goal is to evaluate how you think about and design large-scale systems.

+Important Terminologies:

+Replication: Keeping copies of data from one machine on other machines for fault tolerance.

+Consistency: Ensuring all machines have the same data.

+Eventual Consistency: All machines will eventually have the same data over time.

+Availability: The system can always respond to requests, even if some nodes fail.

+Partition Tolerance: The system continues to operate despite network failures or communication issues between nodes.

+Vertical Scaling: Increasing the resources (CPU, RAM, etc.) of a single machine.

+Horizontal Scaling: Adding more machines to handle increased load.

+Sharding: Splitting large datasets across multiple machines.

+Load Balancer: Distributes incoming traffic across multiple servers.

+Caching: Storing frequently accessed data (e.g., Redis, CDN) to reduce latency and database load.

+CAP Theorem:

+In a distributed system, you cannot simultaneously guarantee all three:

+1. Consistency (C)
+2. Availability (A)
+3. Partition Tolerance (P)

+At most, you can fully achieve two of them.

+"In distributed systems, when a network partition occurs, you must choose between Consistency(C) and Availability(A)"

+Example:

+Banking system → prefers Consistency

+Social media feed → prefers Availability

+Common Interview Questions:

+• Design a scalable search system like Google Search.

+• Design a URL shortener like Bitly.

+• Design a messaging system like WhatsApp.

+Interviewers typically focus on:

+• Scalability

+• Traffic estimation

+• Storage planning

+Example:

+Designing a URL Shortener

+Step 1: Requirements

+• Short URL generation

+• Redirection service

+• High availability

+Step 2: Scale Estimation

+• 100 million URLs

+• 10,000 QPS

+Step 3: High-Level Design

+• Load Balancer → API Servers → Database (Sharded) → Cache (Redis)

+Step 4: Deep Dive

+• Use hashing to generate short codes.

+• Store mappings in a NoSQL database for fast reads.

+• Cache popular URLs.

+Step 5: Trade-offs

+• Hash collisions → Use longer hashes.

+• Consistency vs Availability → Use eventual consistency for caching.

+Important Concepts to Study:

+• Horizontal Scaling & Vertical Scaling

+• Load Balancing & Caching

+• Session Management

+• Database Replication & Partitioning

+• Data Center Redundancy

+• Database Indexing

+• Rate Limiting

+• Security & Monitoring

+• Latency vs Throughput

+• Hashing & Consistent Hashing (Must-Know) → Essential for sharding and load distribution.

+Preparation & Resources:

+1. Real System Design Case Studies

+Designing Data-Intensive Applications

+• Provides deep understanding of databases, scalability and consistency.

+2. Modern Interview-Focused Resource

+System Design Primer (GitHub)

+• The most popular interview-focused resource.

+• Covers real interview questions and detailed solutions.

+3. Practice Platform

+Excalidraw (or any whiteboard tool)

+• System design interviews require drawing and explaining architectures.

+• Without practice, it is difficult to perform well in interviews.

 # Live Coding Practice Platforms

 1. Pramp